lhz/sidpicker/README.md

 #### sidplayfp

-The configuration file `sidplayfp.ini` needs to be edited to point to the C-64 ROM dumps, since many SID drivers rely on these to run properly.
+The configuration file `sidplayfp.ini` needs to be edited to point to the C-64 ROM dumps, since many SID tunes contain code that rely on these to run properly.

 Linux:
 ```